Design comparison

 You’re doing fantastic!
 I hope these tips help you as you continue your coding journey.
 Stay curious and keep experimenting—every challenge is an opportunity to learn.
 Have fun, and keep coding with confidence! 🌟

-Marked as helpful1@grace-snowPosted about 2 months ago@Stroudy what do you mean by this?
+Marked as helpful1@grace-snowPosted 2 months ago@Stroudy what do you mean by this?
 There’s nothing at all wrong with using width 100%, in fact it’s often a good thing.

 Using max-width: 100% or min-width: 100% is more responsive than just width: 100% because they allow elements to adjust better to different screen sizes.